PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-14 18:39:08
+Last updated: 2024-04-14 18:39:42
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: You can have all the intelligence in the world, but if nobody's there to act on it, what's it worth?
+Nothing. - Steve Murphy